publiclab/Leaflet.DistortableImage/README.md

 `editable` (*optional*, default: true, value: *boolean*)

-Internally, we use the image `load` event to trigger a call to `img.editing.enable()`, which sets up the editing interface (makes the image interactive, markers, toolbar).
+Internally, we use the image `load` event to trigger a call to `img.editing.enable()`, which sets up the editing interface (makes the image interactive, adds markers and toolbar).

 For a scenario where you want to allow editing based on custom logic, you can pass `editable: false` and then write your own function with a call to `img.editing.enable()`.
 Other passed options such as `selected: true` and `mode` will still be applicable and applied then.

-Note: when using the multiple image interface (`L.DistortableCollection`) this option will be ignored on individual instances and needs to be passed to the group.
+<blockquote><b>Note</b>: when using the multiple image interface (<code>L.DistortableCollection</code>) this option will be ignored on individual <code>L.DistortableImageOverlay</code>instances and should instead be passed to the collection instance.</blockquote>

 ### Selected